 Decisions on admissions are based solely on the individual merits of each candidate, their suitability for the course they have applied to study (bearing in mind any requirements laid down by any professional body), assessed by the application of selection criteria appropriate to the course of study.
-We seek to admit students of the highest academic potential without regard to sex, marital status, sexual orientation, racial group, religion or belief, disability, age or other irrelevant consideration.
+We seek to admit students of the highest academic potential without regard to sex, marital status, sexual orientation, racial group, religion or belief, disability, age or other protected characteristic recognised by the Equalities Act 2010.
 Admissions procedures are kept under regular review to ensure compliance with this policy.